Page speed insight metrics: Everything you need to know

 Speed Index

-Google defines the Speed Index of your site to be the amount of time that the content on your web page/site takes to become visually populated.
+Google defines the Speed Index of your site as the amount of time that the content on your web page/site takes to become visually populated.
 Usually measured in seconds, when calculating the speed index of a webpage, Google marks the score against data harvested from the HTTP Archive.

 Cumulative Layout Shift (CLS)